atomix/atomix/README.md

 try (MyEntry entry = log.create(MyEntry.class)) {
   entry.setFoo("foo");
   entry.setBar(1);
-  entry.setPersistenceLevel(PersistenceLevel.DISK);
   log.append(entry);
 }
 ```

-The `PersistenceLevel` controls how entries are stored.
-Entries appended with `PersistenceLevel.DISK` will be written
-to disk via a `FileBuffer`, and entries with `PersistenceLevel.MEMORY` will be stored in an in-memory buffer.
-In the
-event of a failure or other closure of the log, `PersistenceLevel.DISK` entries will persist, while `PersistenceLevel.MEMORY`
-entries will be lost, so *be careful*!

-Segment memory and disk buffers are each backed by an offset index.
-The offset index is responsible for tracking
+Segment buffers are backed by an *offset index*.
+The offset index is responsible for tracking the offsets and positions
-the indexes and positions of entries in the segment.
-In order to preserve disk/memory space, the index stores entry
+of entries in the segment.
+Indexes are built in memory from segment entries as they're written to disk.
+In order to
-indices as offsets relative to the beginning of each segment.
-Additionally, each segment is limited to a maximum
+preserve disk/memory space, the index stores entry indices as offsets relative to the beginning of each segment.
+When
+a segment is loaded from disk, the in-memory index is recreated from disk.
+Additionally, each segment is limited to a
-size of `Integer.MAX_VALUE` so that the position of an entry cannot exceed 4 bytes.
+maximum size of `Integer.MAX_VALUE` so that the position of an entry cannot exceed 4 bytes.
 This means each entry in the
 index consumes only 8 bytes - 4 for the offset and 4 for the position.

+When entries are read from a segment, the offset index is used to locate the starting position of the entry in the
+segment file.
+To locate an entry, the index uses a [binary search algorithm](https://en.wikipedia.org/wiki/Binary_search_algorithm)
+to locate the appropriate offset within the index buffer.
+Given the offset, the related *position* is used to seek
+to the appropriate position in the segment file where the entry is read and deserialized.

 Offset indexes are also responsible for tracking entries that have been [cleaned from the segment](#log-cleaning).
 When entries are cleaned from the log, a flag is set in the owning segment's offset index to indicate that the
 entry is awaiting compaction.
-Clean flags are stored in a bit set in memory, so each segment consumes at least
+Clean flags are stored in a bit set in memory, so each segment consumes
-`[num entries] / 8` bytes of memory.
+`[num entries] / 8` additional bytes of memory for delete bits.

 Entries in the log are always keyed by an `index` - a monotonically increasing 64-bit number.
 But because of the
 nature of [log cleaning](#log-cleaning) - allowing entries to arbitrarily be removed from the log - the log and